St. Mary Magdalene, Rowington Close

 nave to the west, dividing off the church's expected principal

-entrance (through the N. door) in an arrangement seen on a much smaller
+entrance (through the S. door at the west end) in an arrangement seen on a much smaller

 scale at